 Edward,

 I will try to put this is politely as possible.
-Mormons, despite what they say, are NOT Christians.
+Mormons, despite what they say, are not Christians.

 They are, for the most part, wonderful people that aspire to wholesome values.
-They are devout and sincere.
-However, their theology is sincerely wrong!
+They are devout and sincere, however, their theology is sincerely wrong!

 You sister was probably talking about one of the Mormon Prophets.
 Perhaps she was quoting from the book of Mormon.

-I hate to use the word cult to describe them, because when we use "cult" people think of small groups that have an aberrational sociology.
-So in that respect they are not a cult.
-But theologically speaking, they are an institutional heresy or cult.
-Their Christology, Pneumatology, understanding of the Trinity, as well as their soteriology is so far from orthodox Christianity, be it Catholic, Orthodox, or Protestant, that they cannot be called Christians despite what they may claim.
+I hate to use the word cult to describe them, because when we use cult people think of small groups that have an aberrational sociology.
+In that respect they are not a cult, but theologically speaking, they are an institutional heresy or cult.
+Their Christology, (Pneumatology, understanding of the Trinity), as well as their soteriology is so far from orthodox Christianity,

-That said, I don't mean to impugn the character of Mormons or of the leadership of their Congregation.
-Mormons are probably some of the most charitable, kind, and loving people you’ll find.
-They have a sense of honor and respect which is admirable.
-And I’m sure devout Mormons clearly love God, as they know him.
+That said, I don't mean to impugn the character of Mormons or of the leadership of their congregation.
+Mormons are probably some of the most charitable, kind, and loving people you'll find.
+They have a sense of honor and respect which is admirable and I'm sure devout Mormons clearly love God, as they know Him.

 They simply are theologically misguided in the extreme.